csd4ni3l/notifplayground/README.md

 Games made inside notifications!
-Currently includes Flappy Bird, Maze, Pong, Space Invaders, Tetris and a WPS test!
+Currently includes Flappy Bird, Maze, Pong, Space Invaders, Tetris, Hot Air Baloon and a WPS test!

 Some parts of Tetris are based on my other project, ShatterStack, which is a Block Blast style game.